Fair-Squares/fs-docs/docs/learn/design.md

     class S0,S1,S2,S3,S4,S5,S6,S7 style0

 ```

 _Figure 1 - Proposal submission workflow.
 This workflow only shows the tasks performed by the **NFT**, **Onboarding**, and **Voting** pallets._

 ## 6) Bidding pallet

 The **Bidding** pallet regularly scans the chain, looking for **ONBOARDED** assets, and executes the following tasks when one is found:

-- Check that the **Housing Fund** has enough funds to buy the asset.
+- Check that the **Housing Fund** has enough funds to purchase the asset.
 - Generate a list of investors for the asset.

 Generating a list of investors is a core functionality of **Fair Squares**, and is obeying the following conditions (configurable):